Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-Theorem~\ref{th:spirality-sets} relies on some key technical results.
-For brevity, if the non-negative spirality set of $\nu$ is trivial, jump-1 or jump-2, we also say that $\nu$ is trivial, jump-1, or jump-2, respectively.
+To prove Theorem~\ref{th:spirality-sets} we give a series of key lemmas that state important properties of the spirality values admitted by the components of an {\pisp}.
+For brevity, if the non-negative spirality set of $\nu$ is trivial, jump-1, or jump-2, we also say that $\nu$ is trivial, jump-1, or jump-2, respectively.